Best Practices for Creating Connectors

 While Java is likely going to be a primary choice for building your connector modules, it is not your only option.
 Lucky you!

-To ensure that end-users can reuse your Mendix build logic as easily as possible, you will need to make microflows available as microflow or workflow activities (see the Triggering a Workflow via a Microflow section of Workflows).
+To ensure that end-users can reuse your Mendix build logic as easily as possible, you will need to make microflows available as microflow or workflow activities (see the Triggering a Workflow via a Microflow section of Performing Workflow Basic Functions).

 Ensure that a microflow is visible in the Toolbox in the Expose as microflow action section of the microflow properties.
 You can do this by right-clicking in your microflow working area.
 Additionally, you can specify a caption for the action, a category for the Toolbox, and an icon.
 These will be used in the Toolbox, and also in the microflows, so these will be easy to read for the end-user: